Information Sheet (PDF)

 About the project

-Simple is now used in hospitals of all sizes in India, Bangladesh, Ethiopia, and Sri Lanka.
+Simple is now used in hospitals of all sizes, from district hospitals to primary care facilities and community clinics.
 In many facilities, clinicians see more than 100 patients each day, so ease-of-use and high performance are key.

 13 sec follow-up